bcgov/api-services-portal/e2e/README.md

 ### `WSL`: Build and Run Dev Environment

-- Inside the `api-services-portal` directory, build and run the application by running `docker-compose up` at the project root.
+- Inside the `api-services-portal` directory, build and run the application by running `docker compose up` at the project root.

 ### `LM`: Install E2E Testing Dependencies